Oneflow-Inc/libai/docs/source/tutorials/Write_Models.md

 # Write Models

-In this section, we are showing users how to implement new model entirely from scratch and make it compatible with LiBai.
+In this section, we will introduce how to implement new model entirely from scratch and make it compatible with LiBai.

 ## Construct Models in LiBai

-LiBai uses ``LazyConfig`` for more flexible config system, which means you can simply import your own model in your config and train it under LiBai.
+LiBai uses [LazyConfig](https://libai.readthedocs.io/en/latest/tutorials/Config_System.html) for more flexible config system, which means you can simply import your own model in your config and train it under LiBai.

-For image classification task, the input data is usually a batch of images and labels during training, and only images when testing.
+For image classification task, the input data is usually a batch of images and labels.
 The following code shows how to build a toy model for image classification task, import this code in your code:
 ```python
 # toy_model.py
 import oneflow as flow